Pet Relocation Resources

 Kennels must have two water dishes that can attach to the kennel door and have absorbent lining and adequate bedding to accommodate your pet’s comfort.

 We recommend that you purchase your pet’s travel kennel well in advance in order for your pet to gradually acclimate to it.
+We can provide an airline compliant travel kennel if you request it on the quote.

 No airline will guarantee acceptance of a pet it has not seen.
 Important considerations for acceptance of pets include the health and disposition of the pet, proper health certificates, and kennel marking and sizing.
 Airlines also require that, if wheels are installed as part of a kennel, they be removed or rendered inoperable prior to transport.
 This prevents kennels from rolling, protecting both the pet and airline employees.

-USDA assigns airlines the final responsibility for determining the safety and compliance of the kennels they accept.
+The USDA assigns airlines the final responsibility for determining the safety and compliance of the kennels they accept.

 Airlines generally transport animals in the cargo department of a plane.
 In doing so, the airlines advise the flight crew that animals are onboard the aircraft.
 Some airlines allow passengers to carry their pets in the cabin of the plane if the pets are capable of fitting under the passenger’s seat.
 Carry on pets are not protected under the AWA.